chrisevett/chrisevett.github.io/_posts/2016-09-22-takeaways-from-velocity.md

 Set up chef agents to apply config changes continuously (in prod? maybe when we're mature)

-Immutable infra.
+Immutable infrastructure.
 All changes are a new server.
 A sane alternative is using containers and replacing them .

 ### ideas from last time, things i recapped on, ideas for current projects
-20% of dev time should be committed to nonfunctional features eg infra, tests, monitoring Load balance and cluster internal apps
+20% of dev time should be committed to nonfunctional features eg infra, tests, monitoring
+Load balance and cluster internal apps
 security: whenever someone has to log in to something make an effort to deprecate that need (use automation/self service to solve their problem)

-#### OMS specific
+#### Things I can try
 Dark deploy features
 Load balanced HA setup
-HA database setup so we can do automated deployments and dark releases Use replication
+HA database setup so we can do automated deployments and dark releases
+Use replication
 In the oms publishing queue the redis cluster is only utilizing one node
-Sharing/splitting databases that are tarded dh2i
+Sharing/splitting databases that are tarded
+dh2i
-jenkins chef and docker this shit practice failing over monthly goal should be 0 downtime
+jenkins chef and docker it
+practice failing over monthly
+goal should be 0 downtime
+blue green turquoise for databases